 Suitable and Sufficient

-The Management Regulations say risk assessments must be ‘suitable and sufficient’ – but unfortunately don’t go on to define what this means!
+The Management Regulations say risk assessments must be ‘suitable and sufficient’.
+However, it doesn’t go on to define what this means!

 Put simply though a risk assessment is a careful examination of what, in your work, could cause harm to people.
 The aim is to decide what steps are needed to reduce injury and ill-health and comply with Health & Safety law.